-In working with students on their college application essays as Your College Essay Coach, Karen became interested in the processes students used to select the colleges on their lists.
+In working with students on their college application essays, Karen became interested in the processes students used to select the colleges on their lists.
 Realizing that many students overly rely upon what they’ve heard from others and seeing the outsized influence of U.S. News & World Report rankings, she began studying the college-selection process, leading her to the University of California, Irvine, program in Independent Educational Consulting.
 Karen received her IEC certificate from UCI and subsequently joined the Independent Educational Consultants Association (IECA) as an associate member.

 The coursework for independent educational consultants at UC Irvine covers ethics, online and print resources, personality testing, learning styles and college teaching styles, concepts of “match” and “fit,” developing balanced college lists, learning disabilities, graduate school admissions, and navigating the financial aid network.
 She is currently editing a UC Irvine professor’s book on financial aid, which should be published this winter.

 Karen has helped students craft their college application essays for years, always careful to keep a hands-off approach and to allow the student’s own voice to shine.
 (See “Karen Hott on Essay Coaching” below.)
 In addition, her expertise in this arena was recognized by the local association of college admission counselors when she was invited to present a session on college application essays at the PCACAC conference in May 2019.